Ditches lined with empty booze bottles have Sask. cyclist concerned for safety | CBC News

 Donna Kovatch has lived in White City, just east of Regina, for more than 30 years and has been cycling the highways around her community for 25 years.
 Last year alone she rode more than 600 kilometres.

-Finding the odd empty beer bottle or empty pack of cigarettes isn't unusual to the avid cyclist.
+Finding the odd empty beer bottle or empty cigarette pack isn't unusual for the avid cyclist.
 This year, however, has been a different story.

 "You can't go more than five feet before you find another bottle," Kovatch said.